STATISTICS

 Mission Details

 As a reaction to reports of a missile attack in the Red Sea, the Gandhi Indian Navy would be directed by the Defence Department Head to patrol the Gulf of Aden and the Arabian Sea with vessels and aircraft under the Western Naval Command and Southern Naval Command.
-Also in support would be GIASF/ARC Boeing 707-337C Phalcon intelligence aircraft out of Palam AFS.
+Also in support would be GIASF/ARC Boeing 707-337C Phalcon aircraft out of Palam AFS.

 Phase 1 of the Operation would be mustering all aircraft and vessels for Task Force Red (TFR) in INS Kadamba and in the Indian territorial waters around it.
 This would take place from a day after the missile attack in the Red Sea to two days after.
-Once all vessels and aircraft under TFR had full supplies, operational weapons and systems, they would set sail from INS Kadamba to 11°43'48"N 45°47'13"E in the Gulf of Oman (MK -> LK).
+Once all vessels and aircraft under TFR had full supplies, operational weapons and systems, Phase 2 would begin and they would set sail from INS Kadamba to 11°43'48"N 45°47'13"E in the Gulf of Oman (MK -> LK).
 TFR would travel at 15 knots in order to preserve SONAR and TAS capability.

-Date/s: April, 2005 to present
+Date/s: April, 2005 to May, 2005

 Last edited: